CALL OR TEXT US FOR A COMPLIMENTARY CASE EVALUATION

 • Post-decision actions like rehearing or Supreme Court review are rare but vital options in specific situations.

 You’ve just received a decision from the Court of Appeal.
 Now what?
 The case isn’t necessarily over whether the ruling affirms, reverses, or remands the trial court’s decision.
-That envelope might not close the book, it could open a new chapter.
+That envelope might not close the book; it could open a new chapter.
+What comes next can impact your rights, finances, and future.
+Knowing each possible outcome helps you make informed decisions and plan your next move.
+Here’s how each ruling can shape your case.
+What Happens When A Civil Appeal Ends In California

 What The Court Of Appeal’s Decision Implies

 When you receive a decision from the California Court of Appeals, it’s natural to assume the case is over.
 But often, that’s just the beginning of the next phase.
-You must understand what the court decided, and what it means for you.
+You must understand what the court decided and what it means for you.

 Three Main Outcomes